Frac Pump Fire-Fighting Units

 Advanced Fire-Fighting Systems for Electric and Fuel-driven Hydraulic Fracturing Sites

-In 2019, Burner Fire Control was approached by one of the leading providers of hydraulic fracturing services and tasked BFC to design a Compressed Air Foam System (CAFS) to protect their new breed of frac fleets.
+In 2019, Burner Fire Control was approached by one of the leading providers of pressure pumping & hydraulic fracturing services and tasked BFC to design a Compressed Air Foam System (CAFS) to protect their new breed of frac fleets.
 Ideally, the CAFS would be mounted directly on the frac trailer.
 The result is a 30-gallon unit (both automatic and manual push-button activation), with discharge hoses feeding elevated nozzles positioned to blanket CAF directly on designated areas.
 The system is completely self-contained and does not require outside water or power for operation.
-Unlike other non-CAF fixed vehicle systems, the 30-gallon Burner fixed CAF system provides blanket coverage over the complete pump assembly - enabling the foam to cover and extinguish migrating liquids.
+Unlike other non-CAF fixed vehicle systems, the 30-gallon Burner fixed CAF system provides blanket coverage over the complete pump assembly - enabling the foam to cover and extinguish the ignited migrating & pooling liquids.

 This configuration has since been adopted by multiple equipment manufacturers to be installed on new builds.
 These fixed systems, along with strategically placed CAFS skid units, are quickly becoming the standard fire equipment package for land sites offering maximum protection for personnel and facility assets.